-Subsequently, in late October, President Donald Trump’s son-in-law and adviser Jared Kushner, who has been spearheading efforts to restart Israeli-Palestinian peace negotiations, as well as U.S. Special Representative for International Negotiations Jason Greenblatt and Deputy National Security Adviser Dina Powell, made an unannounced visit to Saudi Arabia.
+Subsequently, in late October, President Donald Trump’s son-in-law and senior adviser Jared Kushner, who has been spearheading efforts to restart Israeli-Palestinian peace negotiations, as well as U.S. Special Representative for International Negotiations Jason Greenblatt and Deputy National Security Adviser Dina Powell, made an unannounced visit to Saudi Arabia.
 Earlier this year, Trump had made Saudi Arabia and Israel his first two stops abroad as president.

 Israeli Prime Minister Benjamin Netanyahu has repeatedly stated in recent years that Arab nations are becoming more open to relations with the Jewish state, particularly due to shared concern about Iran.